udnie/dots/StartHere.md

-### *Last Update: 07/05/2025*
+### *Last Update: 12/10/2025*

 ## Scripts

 There is only one codebase and it's written in **pyqt6**.
 These scripts will make the necessary changes to convert the **pyqt6** code to either **pyqt5** or **pyside6** and provide any cleanup as well.

-        script-qt6.py       Removes PyQt5 code and tokens from the two videoplayer files. script-ps6.sh       See edits for PySide6
+        script-qt6.py       Removes PyQt5 code and tokens from the three videoplayer files. script-ps6.sh       See edits for PySide6

-        script-qt5.py       Removes PyQt5 code and tokens, etc.., and other code changes script-pyqt5.sh     See edit for PyQt5
+        script-qt5.py       Removes PyQt6 code and tokens, etc.., and other code changes script-pyqt5.sh     See edit for PyQt5